booch/presentations/Architecture-Big-and-Small/slides.md

 - Hi, I'm Craig
     - I'm going to talk about "architecture", "design", and "patterns"
 - If you want to "at" me, ...
-    - I'm on Twitter and ruby.social Mastodon
+    - I'm on Twitter and Mastodon via ruby.social
         - ... infrequently
 - I have a short URL for the slides in the lower right.
     - Follow along, or look at them later
     - Hit `P` to toggle presenter notes
-        - Links to resources
+        - Also links to resources
-        - Details I don't have time to cover
+        - ... and some details that I don't have time to cover

 ---
 class: single-image